Wings of Fire (autobiography): Translations

 The autobiography first published in English, has so far been translated and published in 14 languages including Hindi, Assamese, Bengali, Telugu, Tamil, Kannada, Malayalam, Odia, Marathi, Gujarati and Kashmiri.
-Outside of the major Indian languages, Wings of Fire was translated into Chinese (titled Huo Yi, by Ji Peng), and into French, English by various translators.
+Outside of the major Indian languages, Wings of Fire was translated into Chinese (titled Huo Yi, by Ji Peng), and into French and English by various translators.

-Introduction A. P. J. Abdul Kalam
+Introduction of A. P. J. Abdul Kalam

 He was born on 15 October 1931, the son of a little educated boat owner in Rameswaram, Tamil Nadu.
 His father was also imam of the small mosque in Rameswaram.
 He had an unparalleled career as a defence scientist, culminating in the highest civilian award of India, Bharat Ratna.
 As chief of the country's defence research and development programmer, Kalam demonstrated a great, great potential for dynamics and innovations that existed in a seemingly moribund research establishment.
 This is the story of Kalam's own rise from obscurity and his personal and professional struggles, as well as the story of AGNI, TRISHUL, and NAG missiles that have become household names in India and that have raised the nation to the level of a missile power of international reckoning.
 Since independence, India has sought in various ways, self-realization, adulation, and success.